 - Urban Fantasy: Most of his stories.

 - Verbal Tic: Without a Shirt is about a boy who can't help adding the titular phrase to everything he says.

 - Widget: His stories can more or less be considered weird Australian things.

 - Wipe That Smile Off Your Face: The last line of Santa Claws is, "I wish you didn't have such a big mouth."

-- You Can't Fight Fate: Looking into the eye of a Seeshell lets you see the future, and everything you see will happen- with a mild dash of Self-Fulfilling Prophecy.
+- You Can't Fight Fate: Looking into the eye of a Seeshell lets you see the future, and everything you see will happen- however you can also manipulate Self-Fulfilling Prophecy.